Benefits of Smart Contract Adoption

 Chainlink is a smart contract creator, the potential of which has been recognized by a GAFA company — Google.
 This year, two companies have announced an official Google Cloud partnership.
 The tech giant’s interest in smart contracts proves the tremendous impact the technology is about to have on the way we build and enforce legal agreements.

 In the healthcare industry, protecting patient data from leaks and ensuring the transparency of the treatment are major challenges.
 Normally, it takes an expensive bureaucratic system to maintain doctor-patient confidentiality.

 Applicature is a healthcare provider that records patient data as an encrypted smart contract ensuring that no one will tamper with charts and a patient can access his health history freely.
-All the data is stored on connected network physicians all over the world can access to treat people efficiently.
+All the data is stored on connected blockchain network physicians all over the world can access to treat people efficiently.
 You can also learn about the opportunities and risks of blockchain in healthcare.

 Tracr implemented smart contracts to record supply chain transactions via a blockchain-empowered know-your-client (KYC) procedure.
 As all stages of deliveries are recorded and encrypted, everyone involved in the logistics and execution of the supply chain will have a secure database to refer to in case of a misunderstanding within the team.